kelvin-olaiya/docker-notes/05_docker_compose.md

 The top level volumes section lets you create named volumes for your application.

-Volumes are used to store data outside containers.
+Volumes are used to store data outside containers.
 This is handy if you destroy a container and create a new one, your data will not be lost with the container, but it'll be persisted on the host machine in a volume.

 Our example uses one volume currently that is used by the Redis image:
-

 ```yaml
 version: '3'
 services: